dchalhub/Zotero-AutoRefresh-Addon/README.md

 ## Contributions
 Other developers are welcome to contribute to the "AutoRefresh" addon.
 If you encounter any issues or have suggestions for improvements, you can submit them through GitHub.
 However, please be aware that the developer's ability to address these issues or merge contributions may be limited.

-## Zotero Compatibility
+## Compatibility

 So far, this addon has been tested and known to work successfully on the following Zotero versions:

-1.Zotero 6.0.26
+1. Zotero 6.0.26 on Windows 10

 ## Installation